Rings of cooperations for hermitian K-theory over finite fields: Nontrivial Bockstein action

-where $|h_0| = (1,0,0)$ and $\rho\tau$ is indecomposable.
-We depict this $E_2$-page in \Cref{fig:f3_ext_a0}.
-Note that, although at first glance this chart looks nearly identical to \Cref{fig:f3_ext_a0}, it is much sparser in the motivic weight degree.
+\begin{remark} Although at first glance \Cref{fig:f3_ext_a0} looks nearly identical to \Cref{f5_Ext_A0}, it is much sparser in the motivic weight degree.
 For example, in stem 0 there are no classes of odd motivic weight, and in stem -1 the only classes of odd motivic weight are those of the form $\rho\tau^{2n}$.
 In particular, neither of the $h_0$ towers contain classes of odd motivic weight.
-To highlight the difference between these two sets of charts, we do not depict multiplication by $\rho\tau$.
+To highlight the difference between these two sets of charts, we do not depict multiplication by $\rho\tau$. \end{remark}

 We now determine all of the differentials in the spectral sequence.